PraveenAnil/IoTCentral/instructions/README.md

 Lab time: 90 minutes

-Azure IoT Central is an IoT app platform that reduces the burden and cost associated with developing, managing, and maintaining enterprise-grade IoT solutions.
+Azure IoT Central is a solution development platform that simplifies IoT device connectivity, configuration, and management.
+The platform significantly reduces the burden and costs of IoT device management, operations, and related developments.
+Customers & partners can build an end to end enterprise solutions to achieve a digital feedback loop in logistics.

 Choosing to build with Azure IoT Central gives an opportunity to focus your time, money, and energy on transforming your business with IoT data, rather than just building the solution from the ground up. maintaining, and updating a complex system and continually evolving IoT infrastructure.

 ## Lab context

-In this workshop, you will use and see how easy it is to deploy IoT Central Application Templates to build IoT solutions that optimize supply chains, improve experiences for customers, and track inventory more efficiently.
+In this workshop, you will learn how to deploy IoT Central Application Templates to rapdily build enterprise-grade IoT applications on a secure, reliable, and scalable infrastructure that optimize supply chains, improve experiences for customers, and track inventory more efficiently.

 ## Exercise 1 - Getting Started with Azure IoT Central